Language as a Driver and Inhibitor of Human Intelligence

 The objective of the research was to find a way to forecast human behavior based on the use of languages and to define the natural languages necessary to approach different realities in different contexts.
 Language can be defined as a system of communication and of reasoning which makes use of representations, metaphors and grammar.
-Language is the code that humans use in conscious thinking processes that allows them emulating reality in mind.
+Language is the code that humans use in conscious thinking processes that allows them to emulate reality in mind.
 The research on languages and semiotics began at the end of the seventies.
 It was led by Peter Belohlavek at The Unicist Research Institute and drove to the development of the unicist linguistics.

 Facts and future human actions are implicit in the use of language.

 It is also the mask of a culture’s ethics.
 A language is both an individual expression and the expression of the culture in which an individual lives and tries to adapt.

 The ethics that underlies a culture is represented in the structure of the use of the language, in colloquial expressions, in the aphorisms of such language and in its metaphors.